 - Linkages to community resources

-SPARK measures school-readiness through math and literacy assessments.
+SPARK measures school readiness through math and literacy assessments.
 Our research shows that children who score at least average on these assessments are more likely to score higher on the Kindergarten Readiness Assessment (KRA) once they enter kindergarten.
-Of our 2020 SPARK graduates, 81% scored average or above average on their literacy and math assessment.
+Of our 2020 SPARK graduates, 81% scored average or above average on their literacy and math assessments.

 Do you want to learn how to help your child get ready for kindergarten?
 If you live in Franklin County and have a child between 3-5 years old we can help!